lenka-mizikova/template-healthcare-fhir2sfdchealth-ehr-system-api/README.md

 ## Cloudhub security considerations <a name="cloudhubsecurityconsiderations"/>

 + Placeholders ${http.port} and ${https.port} are forced by Cloudhub to be 8081 and 8082.
 These ports are always externally exposed.
-There is no way to override this behaviour
 + External endpoints with HTTPS are exposed through Cloudhub load balancer, which has Cloudhub valid SSL certificates for <appname\>.cloudhub.io URL
 + From the <appname\>.cloudhub.io URL, these endpoints can be reached using 80 and 443 ports depending on the protocol

-There is a possibility to implement the security by generating own valid SSL certificate and changing the ${http.port} placeholder to ${https.port}.
+There is the possibility to implement security by generating your own valid SSL certificate and changing the ${http.port} placeholder to ${https.port}.

 # Run it! <a name="runit"/>
 Simple steps to get Healthcare FHIR to Salesforce Health Cloud EHR System API running.